12 min read

 Tetanus Diphtheria Polio

+Tetanus, diphtheria, and polio are serious infections that can occur worldwide.
+Tetanus spreads through cuts or wounds, diphtheria through respiratory droplets, and polio through contaminated food or water.
 How long before travel: You may have received these vaccines in childhood, but a booster is recommended every 10 years.
 If you are due, aim to get the Tetanus Diphtheria Polio vaccine several weeks before your departure.
+Prevention: The combined vaccine boosts immunity, safeguarding you from three potentially debilitating diseases.
+Side effects: Mild swelling or discomfort at the injection site is the most common complaint.

 Depending on your itinerary, length of stay, and activities, additional vaccines may be advised by a healthcare professional.
 It is important to assess your specific travel plans when deciding on these vaccines.